 Treatment-emergent extrapyramidal symptoms, agitation, and insomnia have been studied with conflicting findings.
-Enhancement of locomotor activity by SSRIs appears to be dependent on the serotonin transporter based on knockout studies in animal models.34 Thus, polymorphisms affecting serotonin transporter number or activity may likewise influence risk of these adverse events.
-Perlis et al. found an increased risk of agitation for the low expression 5-HTTLPR S/S genotype,13 while Kronenberg et al. reported significantly decreased odds in their sample.14 These opposite findings are perhaps partially explained by the very different study populations – Perlis et al. conducted the study in all adults of Caucasian ancestry whereas Kronenberg et al. conducted the study in children and adolescents of Jewish ancestry.
+Enhancement of locomotor activity by SSRIs appears to be dependent on the serotonin transporter, based on knockout studies in animal models.34 Thus, polymorphisms affecting serotonin transporter number or activity may likewise influence risk of these adverse events.
+A study found an increased risk of agitation for the low expression 5-HTTLPR S/S genotype,13 while another study reported significantly decreased odds in their sample.14 These opposite findings are perhaps partially explained by very different study populations – the first study13 was conducted in adults of Caucasian ancestry whereas the second study14 was conducted in children and adolescents of Jewish ancestry.
 Curiously, another small study found a non-significant trend toward higher agitation score (p=0.159) for individuals with the high expression L/L genotype.35 The same study described increased nighttime motor activity for individuals with the L/L genotype.
-To the contrary, another group described no association between 5-HTTLPR genotype and extrapyramidal symptoms.36 With positive findings in both directions as well as negative studies, no confident conclusions can be made regarding 5-HTTLPR and SSRI-related movement, sleep, and agitation phenotypes.
+On the contrary, another group described no association between 5-HTTLPR genotype and extrapyramidal symptoms.36 With positive findings in both directions as well as negative studies, no confident conclusions can be made regarding 5-HTTLPR and SSRI-related movement, sleep, and agitation phenotypes.
 STin2 has not been examined in this regard.
 Notably, all existing studies are small (n<100), so future studies will need to be mindful of statistical power to help conclusively demonstrate the association between these phenotypes and SLC6A4 or lack thereof.

 Additional neuropsychiatric phenotypes have been examined in single studies.
 Elderly patients may demonstrate an increased duration of sleep on SSRI therapy, but this phenotype was not associated with 5-HTTLPR in one study.
-37 SSRI discontinuation syndrome (characterized by dizziness, vivid dreams, fatigue, nausea, and paresthesias after discontinuation of treatment) shows high interpatient variability and is thought to be related to serotonergic neural pathways, but showed no association with 5-HTTLPR in a single study.38 One study found an increased risk of headache and a trend toward increased tremor after dose increase (not significant after correction for multiple comparisons) for individuals carrying S alleles.15 SSRIs carry a black box warning for emergence or worsening of suicidal ideation in the United States, but a single study found no significant association between 5-HTTLPR genotype and increased suicidal thoughts.39 A previously described study of children and adolescents attempted to examine the same phenotype, but all participants demonstrated reduced suicidal ideation, resulting in the inability to study this phenotype in that sample.14
+37 SSRI discontinuation syndrome (characterized by dizziness, vivid dreams, fatigue, nausea, and paresthesia after discontinuation of treatment) shows high interpatient variability and is thought to be related to serotonergic neural pathways, but showed no association with 5-HTTLPR in a single study.38 One study found an increased risk of headache and a trend toward increased tremor after dose increase (not significant after correction for multiple comparisons) for individuals carrying S alleles.15 SSRIs carry a black box warning for emergence or worsening of suicidal ideation in the United States, but a single study found no significant association between 5-HTTLPR genotype and increased suicidal thoughts.39 A previously described study of children and adolescents attempted to examine the same phenotype, but all participants demonstrated reduced suicidal ideation, resulting in the inability to study this phenotype in that sample.14

 In summary, AIM is the best-studied neuropsychiatric phenotype and shows fairly consistent increased odds of AIM with the 5-HTTLPR S allele, although there is significant heterogeneity in study methodology.
 STin2 studies of AIM have been negative.
 Evidence is less clear for other neuropsychiatric phenotypes, many of which have only been examined in single and/or small studies.
-Data are surprisingly conflicting regarding extrapyramidal and agitation phenotypes, with larger and more conclusive studies needed before one could attempt to apply this information to a patient’s treatment.
+Data are surprisingly conflicting regarding extrapyramidal and agitation phenotypes, with larger and more conclusive studies needed before applying this information to a patient’s treatment regimen.

 Sexual Dysfunction Adverse Events